microsoft/tilecode/manual.md

 ![capture fish](pics/captureFish.JPG)

-Now lets create a rule for the fish on dpad left button.
-When the center space also contains the player sprite, we will move the fish to the left.
+Whenever the fish and the player occupy the same space then a left dpad button press will move the fish to the left

 ![fish and player move together](pics/fishAndPlayerLeft.JPG)

-With these rules in place, you should be able to transport the fish in the pond on the right to the pond on the left.

-## Adding some cats

-To make the game a little more challenging, let's add some cats that roam around and try to eat the fish that the player is transporting.
+## Resolving a conflict

 # Rule Evaluation